bdiegel/DiceCast-android/README.md

 a wrapper around the Cast SDK that reduces the amount of boilerplate code needed by an application to provide basic casting.

-You can get idea of what CCL can do you for by looking at some basic cast examples:
+Have a look at some basic cast examples that do not use CCL:

 * The sample application [CastHelloText-android](https://github.com/googlecast/CastHelloText-android.git)
-* This MainActivity prior to integrating CCL [v1.0.0](https://github.com/bdiegel/DiceCast-android/blob/v1.0.0/app/src/main/java/com/honu/dicecast/MainActivity.java)
+* The DiceCast MainActivity prior to integrating CCL [v1.0.0](https://github.com/bdiegel/DiceCast-android/blob/v1.0.0/app/src/main/java/com/honu/dicecast/MainActivity.java)

 # Project Setup
 This is an Android Studio project.
 The gradle build has an **external** dependency on the Android